MasaoFujii/pg_cheat_funcs/README.md

 ### integer pg_postmaster_pid()
 Return the Process ID of the postmaster process.

+### bigint pg_file_write_binary(filepath text, data bytea)
+Write bytea data to the file.
+This function creates the file if it does not exist, and truncates it to zero length otherwise.
+Then this function writes the bytea data from the beginning of the file, and returns the number of bytes written.
+This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### bytea pglz_compress(text)
 Create and return a compressed version of text data.
 This function uses PGLZ (an implementation of LZ compression for PostgreSQL)